ShoumilSarkar/cse15l-lab-reports/lab-report-1-week-2.md

 Here we login to cs15lsp22ajg, compile the `WhereAmI.java` file and then run it, all in one line.

-**Note: Some steps done were connecting to a personal ucsd ieng6 account instead of the correct class username however, the same steps apply**
+**Note: Some steps done were connecting to a personal ucsd ieng6 account instead of the correct class username, however, the same steps apply.**